LetsChatItUpWithChatGPT/TeamAgreement/README.md

  - Donna :
  - Hayden :
  - Kao :
- - Kenya :to work with the team in the best way possible
+ - Kenya : to work with the team in the best way possible
  - Reece : be supportive of everyone on the team when we hit walls throughout the project.
  - Tricia :